ccao-data/data-architecture/dbt/README.md

 run`](https://docs.getdbt.com/reference/commands/run) command to build these models into views and tables in AWS Athena.

+> [!NOTE]
-Note that when we talk about "models" in these docs, we generally mean [the resources that dbt calls "models"](https://docs.getdbt.com/docs/build/models), namely the definitions of the tables and views in our Athena warehouse.
+When we talk about "models" in these docs, we generally mean [the resources that dbt calls "models"](https://docs.getdbt.com/docs/build/models), namely the definitions of the tables and views in our Athena warehouse.
 In contrast, we will use the